Growing Tomatoes in Planter Boxes: A Complete Guide

 Why Grow Tomatoes in Containers?

-Growing tomatoes in containers offers the flexibility you can’t get from a traditional vegetable garden.
+Growing tomatoes in containers offers flexibility you can’t get from a traditional vegetable garden.
 You can move the planter to chase the sun, protect plants from storms, or create an instant garden on your patio.

 Planters also reduce soil-borne diseases and weeds while letting you control every factor that affects your crop, including soil, nutrients, drainage, and watering.